whaypr/termess/README.md

 Enables very fast and convenient searching through conversations

-Files are formatted to be terminal-friendly and intended for use with terminal tools, but potentially usable anywhere else
+Files are formatted to be terminal-friendly and intended for use with terminal tools, but potentially (thanks to [simple output](#notes)) usable anywhere else